 &lt;sup>24 Section 35 of the Safeguarding Vulnerable Groups Act 2006.

-&lt;sup>25 Section 38 of the Safeguarding Vulnerable Groups Act 2006.
+Section 38 of the Safeguarding Vulnerable Groups Act 2006.

-- procedures to minimise the risk of peer on peer abuse; - how allegations of peer on peer abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other child affected by peer on peer abuse will be supported; - a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up"; - recognition of the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously; and - the different forms peer on peer abuse can take, such as: - sexual violence and sexual harassment.
-Part 5 of this guidance sets out how schools and colleges should respond to reports of sexual violence and sexual harassment; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexting (also known as youth produced sexual imagery): the policy should include the school or college's approach to it.
-The department provides searching screening and confiscation advice for schools.
-The UK Council for Child Internet Safety (UKCCIS) Education Group has published advice for schools and colleges on responding to sexting incidents; and - initiation/hazing type violence and rituals.
+- 95. Governing bodies and proprietors should ensure that their child protection policy includes: - procedures to minimise the risk of peer on peer abuse; - how allegations of peer on peer abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other child affected by peer on peer abuse will be supported; - a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up"; - recognition of the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously; and - the different forms peer on peer abuse can take, such as: - sexual violence and sexual harassment.
+Part five of this guidance sets out how schools and colleges should respond to reports of sexual violence and sexual harassment; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexting (also known as youth produced sexual imagery): the policy should include the school's or college's approach to it.
+The department provides Searching Screening and Confiscation Advice for schools.
+The UK Council for Child Internet Safety (UKCCIS) Education Group has published Advice for Schools and Colleges on Responding to Sexting Incidents; and - initiation/hazing type violence and rituals.